Volunteering abroad is

 France, are from Tesdell’s USA, as well as from Canada, the

-Australia, and New Zealand.
+UK, Australia, and New Zealand.
 We are fulfilling Tesdell’s dream of

 greater human understanding and international peace through friendship